-With 17 visits to Greece under my belt it’s no secret I love Greek holidays.
-But what I haven’t shared until now is the secret of where exactly we like to go in Greece.
+With 18 visits to Greece under my belt it’s no secret that I love Greek holidays.
 So, I thought the time had finally come to share some of the beautiful and easy to reach holiday destinations in Greece that we’ve fallen in love with the last couple of years.

 Note: This post contains some affiliate links